duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 (4) Change into the `duckietown_rl` directory and run the training script

+    $ cd duckietown_rl
     $ python3 -m scripts.train_cnn.py --seed 123

-(5) When it finishes, check it out (but first edit this following file and set the seed to the one you used above, like `123` in line 10)
+(5) When it finishes, check it out (make sure you pass in the same seed as the one passed to the training script)

-    $ python3 -m scripts.test_cnn.py
+    $ python3 -m scripts.test_cnn.py --seed 123

 ## How to submit the trained policy